Azure/actions-workflow-samples/AppService/Nodejs_lab.md

    ![](../assets/images/new-action.png)

-1. Find the **Deploy Node.js to Azure Web App** template and select "Set up this workflow".
+1. Find the **Deploy Node.js to Azure Web App** template and select "Set up this workflow" which creates a new `workflow.yml` file in your repo under `.github/workflows/` folder path

    ![](../assets/images/node-action.png)